Derek1256/Craftlin/README.md

 To The people over at GregTech: New Horizons
     Some textures ported from GT:NH to here, and some multis like the miracle top in Twist Space Technology.

+To The people over at Draconic Evolution:
+    For the Core Textures & Dragon Heart Texture.